 What a 2025 Meta-Analysis Found That Most Cyclists Are Ignoring

-A new meta-analysis published in 2025 in the European Journal of Applied Physiology reviewed 17 studies covering 262 trained cyclists.
-Sixty of those were women.
+A 2025 systematic review with meta-analysis published in the European Journal of Applied Physiology reviewed 17 studies covering 262 trained cyclists (60 female, mean baseline VO2max 61.25 ml/kg/min).
 The interventions ran anywhere from 5 to 25 weeks, with participants doing one to three strength sessions per week.
-The researchers were looking at what heavy strength training actually does to the things that determine cycling performance.
+The researchers were looking at what loaded resistance training actually does to the things that determine cycling performance.

 Here's what they found.